dsibilly/DiscordStoryBot/README.md

 See [the runner readme](runner/README.md) to see which parts of the .ink format are supported.

+## How to make a story

+You'll be writing a `.ink` file using the ink language.
+See [their documentation](https://www.inklestudios.com/ink/) for details.
+Go there and download their `Inky` tool, which you'll use for testing your story.

+Not every feature of ink is supported by the bot.
+See the current [support status here](runner/README.md).

+Your choices need to start with a [discord-supported emoji](https://emojipedia.org/twitter/twemoji-12.1.4/) ([more information](https://emojipedia.org/discord/)).
+See the [stories directory](stories) for example.

+You can add images using the `#img:image.jpg` tag.
+See [the images example](stories/images/images.ink).

+Put your images and .ink files in a directory together, like in the examples in the [stories directory](stories), and the bot will automatically find them when you deploy it (see below).

 ## Deployment

 ### To run locally:

-Run `cargo run -- -help`, which will tell you do to something like `cargo run -- client_ids/client_id.txt stories/story1.ink`.
+Run `cargo run -- -help`, which will tell you do to something like `cargo run -- client_ids/client_id.txt`.

 ### For cross-compiling from WSL/ubuntu to raspberry pi: